Program availability

 Some senior nurse administrator roles may also require nurses to hold a Master of Science in Nursing (MSN) or a BSN plus a master’s in business or management.
 A master’s degree is an excellent credential you may use to become qualified for greater roles in nursing leadership.

-Herzing University offers a master’s degree program built for registered nurses looking to step into an administrative role.
+Herzing University offers master’s degree and doctoral programs built for registered nurses looking to step into an administrative role.
 Our Master of Science in Nursing – Nursing Leadership & Administration (MSN-NLA) programs equip you with the education to help you reach the next professional level in nursing in a management role.
 You may also consider a concentration in public health as an alternative.

 Learn more about some of the jobs you can get with an MSN in nursing administration.

-If you are interested in the business side of not only nursing but healthcare in general, we also offer an MBA program in healthcare management.
+If you are interested in the business side of healthcare, we also offer an Master of Business Administration (MBA).
 This can be a great alternative career direction for nurses looking to transition from clinical practice to management.

 5. Certification for nurse administrators